positiveblue/SimpleSatSolver/README.md

 ## Quick start

-First, you must download the libDori code from our [Git repository](https://github.com/jomsdev/SimpleSatSolver).
+First, you must download the SimpleSatSolver code from our [Git repository](https://github.com/jomsdev/SimpleSatSolver).

 To clone the project from Git, `cd` to a suitable location and run
 ```